Mike Leigh: Style

 In an interview with Laura Miller, Leigh said, "I make very stylistic films indeed, but style doesn't become a substitute for truth and reality.
 It's an integral, organic part of the whole thing."
 He strives to depict ordinary life, "real life", unfolding under extenuating circumstances.
 He has said, "I'm not an intellectual filmmaker.
 These are emotional, subjective, intuitive, instinctive, vulnerable films.
 And there's a feeling of despair...I think there's a feeling of chaos and disorder."
 Of the criticism Naked received, Leigh said: "The criticism comes from the kind of quarters where 'political correctness' in its worst manifestation is rife.
 It's this kind of naive notion of how we should be in an unrealistic and altogether unhealthily over-wholesome way."

 Leigh's characters often struggle "to express inexpressible feelings.
 Words are important, but rarely enough.
 The art of evasion and failure in communication certainly comes from Pinter, whom Leigh acknowledges as an important influence.
 He especially admires Pinter's earliest work and directed The Caretaker while still at RADA."

-Leigh has helped to create stars—Liz Smith in Hard Labour, Alison Steadman in Abigail's Party, Brenda Blethyn in Grown-Ups, Antony Sher in Goose-Pimples, Gary Oldman and Tim Roth in Meantime, Jane Horrocks in Life Is Sweet, David Thewlis in Naked—and has said that the list of actors who have worked with him—including Paul Jesson, Phil Daniels, Lindsay Duncan, Lesley Sharp, Kathy Burke, Stephen Rea, and Julie Walters—"comprises an impressive, almost representative, nucleus of outstanding British acting talent."
+Leigh has helped to create stars—Liz Smith in Hard Labour, Alison Steadman in Abigail's Party, Brenda Blethyn in Grown-Ups, Antony Sher in Goose-Pimples, Gary Oldman and Tim Roth in Meantime, Jane Horrocks in Life Is Sweet, David Thewlis in Naked—and it has been said that the list of actors who have worked with him—including Paul Jesson, Phil Daniels, Lindsay Duncan, Lesley Sharp, Kathy Burke, Stephen Rea, and Julie Walters—"comprises an impressive, almost representative, nucleus of outstanding British acting talent."
 His sensibility has been compared to those of Yasujirō Ozu and Federico Fellini.
 In The New York Review of Books, Ian Buruma wrote: "It is hard to get on a London bus or listen to the people at the next table in a cafeteria without thinking of Mike Leigh.
 Like other wholly original artists, he has staked out his own territory.
 Leigh's London is as distinctive as Fellini's Rome or Ozu's Tokyo."